Students of Concern Team

 What happens with the information in a SOC report?

-In some cases, it will be appropriate for your report to be shared with Fredonia's Students of Concern Team, which complies with the Family Educational Rights and Privacy Act (FERPA).
+In many cases, it will be appropriate for your report to be shared with Fredonia's Students of Concern Team, which complies with the Family Educational Rights and Privacy Act (FERPA).
 Student information is kept private and is only shared on a need-know-basis in order to assist the student and/or protect the campus community.

 How does my report impact a student’s record?